erawls-neuro/NeuroFreq_public/docs/visualization/nf_viewerApp/index.rst

 nf_tfVisualizerApp
 ==================

-And an interactive visualization of TF structures, including topographic plots and surface plots (at specified sensors) can be generated with the function
+An interactive visualization of TF structures, including topographic plots and surface plots (at specified sensors) can be generated with the function

 .. code-block:: matlab
    TF = nf_tfVisualizer_App( TF );